External transients are considered impulse type surges. These events can be very severe and can be instantaneously damaging.

 These types of surges originate outside a given facility or home.
 This type of surge activity accounts for about 20% of transient voltage related electronic and electrical damage.

-These surges come in on unprotected power, data, telephone and metal conduit lines of business's and homes.
+These surges typically come in on unprotected power, data, telephone and metal conduit lines of commercial facilities, business's and homes.